travigd/documentation/projections/projections-config.md

 ---
 outputFileName: index.html
+sinceVersion: 4.0.2
 ---

 # Config

-Event Store version 4.0.2, included a new set of options for fine-tuning projections.
 By changing these settings, you can lessen the amount of pressure projections put on an Event Store node or improve projection performance.
 You can change these settings on a case-by-case basis, and monitor potential improvements.

 ## Emit options